wavefrontHQ/docs/pages/doc/logging_faq.md

 {{site.data.alerts.end}}

-For example, if you are using Fluentd, your `fluent.conf` file can have the following configurations:
+If you are using Fluentd, you can specify the `application` and `service` in the `fluent.conf` file as follows:
 ```
 <filter **>
   @type record_transformer